Han Terra: Early life

-Her initial ambition was to become a pianist, having begun to take piano lessons at the age of 4.
-She also took violin, classical guitar, and flute lessons.

-She began to study Korean classical music, focusing on kayageum and dance, at the age of 6.
-In 1989, at the age of 8, she won the National Music Competition of Korea, and she trained in the Korean heritable dance traditions such as National intangible heritage No. 46.
-Salpuri, court dance Chunaeng-jeon and Buchae-chum, Ipchum under Eunhee Song age 6.
-She also wrote the coreography for Buru, a composition by Sukhi Kang.
+Her initial ambition was to become a pianist taken piano lesson at age of 4, and she won the National Students Musical Competition at age of 6.
+She began to study Korean traditional music at age 6 and won the National Music Competition of Korea at age 8.
+She trained in the Korean heritable dance traditions such as National intangible heritage No. 46.
+Salpuri, court dance Chunaeng-jeon and Buchae-chum, Ipchum under Eunhee Song.

 Han considered a career in journalism or as a medical doctor.
 She was also cast for the main role of an independent film which was featured in a film festival of Seoul National University in 2002.

 South Korean journalist Byung-Wook Jang interviewed Han and published the interviews in the book Gifted, TeRra in 2015.

 Education

-Han studied traditional performing arts forms at Tokyo University of the Arts, Central Conservatory of Music, Yanbian University and Seoul National University.
-She has a Ph.D. degree as well as B.A and M.A degrees in music from Seoul National University.
-She studied the kayageum with Kim Il Ryun at Chung-Ang University, Chae-suk Lee, and Jeongja Kim.
+Han trained East Asian traditional performing arts at the prestigious institutes.
+She studied Korean traditional performing arts forms at National Gugak Middle and High School which is one of Korean government subsidiaries of National Gugak Center.
+She obtained a PhD degree as well as B.A and M.A degrees in music from Seoul National University under Kim Il Ryun, Chae-suk Lee, and Jeongja Kim.

-In the United States, she studied data science at Harvard University's HavardX and Massachusetts Institute of Technology.